Athlete. Born: August 4, 1909, Atlanta, Kansas. Died: March 10, 1988, Menifee, Arkansas.

 When he was seven years old, Glenn Cunningham's physicians told him that he would never walk again after suffering from severe leg burns from a gasoline explosion at his schoolhouse.
 His older brother Floyd died from his burns.
 Cunningham not only walked but was one of the premiere milers in the 1930s.
 The Morton County athlete also starred in the 1932 Olympics.

 For three years, from 1932 - 1934, he won the Big Six indoor titles and was again at the Olympics in 1936.
 He was known as the "Kansas Ironman."
-Then in 1938 Cunningham became the world's fastest miler as he set a new record at Dartmouth College.
+Then on March 3, 1938, Cunningham became the world's fastest miler as he set a new record at Dartmouth College.
 That same year he also received a doctorate degree from New York University.

 During World War II he entered the Navy and established new physical training programs at both the Great Lakes and San Diego training stations.